 Going on an Arran tour as a vegan is easier than you might expect – believe me, I was surprised myself!
 Take it from the Israeli girl in our tour group who was vegetarian and gluten-intolerant – she couldn’t believe how easy it was to find food!
 The majority of Scottish eateries are prepared to adjust meals or have options available for a variety of dietary requirements.

 Self-catering is easier when you travel independently than it is on a guided tour, because you have more time to shop and cook.
 However, we were actually lucky enough to stay at a B&B with shared kitchen facilities where we could have prepared our own meals if needed.
-Our hosts at the Orwin House B&B, Alan and Agnes, were incredibly accommodating and bought vegan sausages, soy milk and soy yogurt in order to offer me a full breakfast option.
+Our B&B hosts were incredibly accommodating and bought vegan sausages, soy milk and soy yogurt in order to offer me a full breakfast option.

 There a big and a small supermarket (both Co-op) in Arran where you can stock up on necessities and snacks for the road.
 On day 1 my mum and I had a picnic at Culzean Castle and on day 3 we bought sandwiches from a cafe in Inveraray and had another picnic by the seafront.